 Advantages

-• Does the lender allow you to use the funds for overseas property/development?
-Some homeowner or bridging lenders may restrict use.
+- Does the lender allow you to use the funds for overseas property/development?
+Some homeowner or bridging lenders may restrict this use.

-• What is the security?
-Usually your UK property acts as collateral.
+- What is the security?
+Usually your UK property acts as security.
 The overseas property may not be acceptable security for most UK lenders.
-For bridging abroad: “must be secured against UK property, and the overseas property cannot be used as collateral.”
+If you are looking to use bridging abroad it must be secured against UK property, and the overseas property cannot be used as security.

-• Affordability: They will still verify your ability to repay; you must assess how you will manage repayments if the overseas project takes longer or underperforms.
+- Affordability: They will still verify your ability to repay; you highly recommend that you assess how you will manage repayments if the overseas project takes longer that your expected or underperforms.

-• Legal/regulatory risk: Ensure you understand what happens if you default; UK security means UK repossession risk.
+- Legal/regulatory risk: Make sure that you understand what happens if you default; UK security means that you are at a repossession risk in the UK.

 If all goes well: your overseas property will see an upturn in value as well as brining in income on a regular basis.
 If things go wrong: delays in works, lower income, currency slides, the UK loan still needs paying, and risk of the UK home being seized grows.
 A balanced decision is required before committing to anything.